gareldd/slh/README.md

 ## About

-**Smile LauncHer (SLH)** is an open-source Minecraft: Java Edition launcher focused on powerful instance management, customization, modding and a clean desktop experience.
+**Smile LauncHer (SLH)** is an open-source Minecraft launcher focused on powerful instance management, customization, modding and a clean desktop experience.

-SLH is currently developed primarily as a **portable Windows x64 launcher**.
+SLH is currently developed primarily as a **Windows x64 launcher**.

 ## Features